 The Wi-Fi module is near the upper right corner (with the bottom facing upwards) and it’s Intel 8260NGW.

-The battery is rather small but to be honest, you can’t really expect wonders inside such small and compact chassis.
+The battery is rather small (just 34Wh) but to be honest, you can’t really expect wonders inside such small and compact chassis.

 As we stated earlier, the system relies on a passive cooling solution since the 4.5W TDP SoC allows such implementation.
 This means that the performance of the CPU strongly relies on the cooling design but our stress tests point out that there shouldn’t be any problems.